DanielEWeeks/mega2/README.md

   + The master branch reflects our latest working code; **it may contain bugs.**

   + The current stable release is named v4.7.0\_Release; you should "git checkout v4.7.0\_Release" after cloning Mega2.
+Alternatively, you can download source code for the stable release by clicking on 'Downloads' and then on 'Tags'.